wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/C/Continual_Flame.md

 **Components:** V, S, M (ruby dust worth 50 gp, which the spell consumes) \
 **Duration:** Until dispelled

-A magical torch-like flame blazes from the target.
+A magical torch-like flame blazes from one object.
 The flame creates no heat, doesn’t consume oxygen, and can’t be extinguished, but it can be covered.